mariele-lensink/GSLOH_pseudogenization/README.md

 In the 1,001 Population of Arabidopsis thaliana, the GSL-OH gene has a unique pattern of pseudogenization, particularly given its epistatic relationship to other genes necessary for the production of 2-hydroxybut-3-enyl glucosinolate.
 Theoretically, when these epistatic genes undergo loss of function mutations, production of 2-hydroxybut-3-enyl glucosinolate stops and selection on GSL-OH becomes effectively neutral.
 However, in the 1,001 population, there exists varying proportions of functioning and non-functioning GSL-OH genes despite their epistatic contexts.
 This project aims to generate a null expectation for the pseudogenization of GSL-OH under neutral conditions (mimicking a non-functioning 2-hydroxybut-3-enyl glucosinolate biosynthetic pathway).

 ## IMPORTANT PROJECT NOTES
 The data here represents a single example/simulation.
 From my tests, I recommend we run permutations or something because the outcome of the simulation is highly variable (In other words, there is work to be done).
 I have attached screenshot images from this example simulation below to demonstrate the analyses that I have done (proof of concept stuff).
+Also, this is a diploid output, so a population of 1,000, but there are 2,000 genes modeled.
 ---
 ## Gene Sequence Analysis Repository